 Why Epilepsy holiday Insurance is the right choice!

-Should the unexpected happen and you have a seizure while on holiday, Free Spirit can provide a minimum cover of £5 million for your emergency medical costs which could include medical repatriation if medically necessary.
+Should the unexpected happen and you have a seizure while on holiday, Free Spirit can provide cover for your emergency medical costs which could include medical repatriation if medically necessary.
 You’ll have access to a 24/7 medical emergency helpline and no matter where in the world you are, we will be on hand to help you.

 Free Spirit travel insurance for epilepsy can cover people who have both types of seizures: